exercism/v3/languages/elixir/exercises/concept/agent/.docs/after.md

 While spawning a process is easy, managing its state and behavior can become very complicated.
-The `Agent` module is an abstraction to facilitate this process to use an elixir process to manage a shared state.
+The `Agent` module is an abstraction to facilitate managing a shared state in an Elixir process.

 When using `Agent` module functions it's customary to encapsulate the agent-related functions in a single module.